Introduction to DevSecOps with GitLab CI/CD

 7.6.
 Incident Response Plan

 Prepare for the unexpected by developing an incident response plan.
-Ensure that your team knows how to respond to security incidents promptly.
+Ensure your team knows how to respond to security incidents promptly.

 F.A.Q.